We’ve all but ensured that an imprint of our digital selves will linger for years — even decades — after we die.

 What happens online after you die?

 Social media — heck, the whole Internet — is about connections that ripple out through circles of friends, family and loved ones.
-As you add to your online presence, you likely aren’t thinking about what happens to that information when you’re no longer around.
+As you add to your online presence, you likely aren’t thinking about what happens to that information after you rest in peace.

 But each email, private message, public opinion and tagged photo remains within your social media and other accounts far into the future.
 When you die, that once private information is no longer bound by the terms and conditions of your friendships and connections.
 Instead, it’s merely the property of your email provider or social network.